Tuesday, July 9, 2024

 And the implications of Compass Corner extend across the city.

-Consider the more than 300 units now under construction as the Jackstraw project along NW Arizone south of downtown, and another 246 permitted in the Everpine complex nearby to the south of there.
+Consider the more than 300 units now under construction as the Jackstraw project along NW Arizona south of downtown, and another 246 permitted in the Everpine complex nearby to the south of there.
 What would be the impacts if the same standard applied to Compass Corner is used for those much larger projects?

 Jackstraw under construction

 Several Bend Bulletin articles describing Jackstraw and Everpine have referred to them as apartments for the rental market.
-This is impression left with much of the public.
+This is the impression left with much of the public.

 However, city planners note that the different zoning classifications for Compass Corner, compared to Jackstraw and Everpine, nevertheless permit individual ownership of “residential units” in that each provides for mixed residential and commercial uses.